Omid Scobie

-Omid William Scobie (born July 1981) is a British journalist and writer best known for co-authoring the book Finding Freedom.
-Scobie's work focuses on the Duchess of Sussex.
+Omid Scobie (born 4 July 1981) is a British journalist and writer best known as co-author of the book Finding Freedom and author of the book Endgame.
+Scobie's work focuses on the British royal family.

-Early life and education
+Early life

-Scobie was born in Wales in July 1981 and grew up in Oxford with his younger brother and parents, an Iranian social worker mother and a British marketing director father.
-He attended Magdalen College School and then entered the sixth form at Cherwell School in Oxford.
-He studied journalism at the London College of Communication.
+Scobie was born in Wales and grew up in Oxford with his younger brother and parents, an Iranian social worker mother and a Scottish marketing director father.
+He attended Magdalen College School, a private school in Oxford, and then the sixth form at Cherwell School, also in Oxford.
+He went on to study journalism at the London College of Communication.